hagna/xyz/README.md

+﻿Sometimes a server becomes buried in networks, making it nearly inaccesible to clients.
+An observer of this predicament might think, "Is there no *convenient* way for this client to talk to this server?"
+There is a way, even a convenient way, for a buried server to talk to a client--but it takes another server.
+At least that's the approach taken by the programs here.
+A better solution probably invovles time travel to the past to replace IPv4 with IPv6.

+XYZ is the name of this project which is composed of three programs named X, Y, and Z.

-﻿XYZ Relay makes it easy to connect two computers both behind NAT using a relay server.
+XYZ makes it easy to connect two ports on two computers using a relay server.
 As easy as X -> Y -> Z.

     client     NAT    relay    NAT     server